 - Audience retention: The average percentage of the video that your audience watched per viewing.

-- Demographics: This data shows the age, geography, and gender of your audience.
+- Demographics: This data shows your audience’s age, geography, and gender.

 - Playback locations: The location (site or page) that your video has been viewed on.